suquark/leaderbot/docs/source/index.rst

     cd source_dir
     tox

+Alternatively, test with `pytest <https://pytest.org>`__:

+.. prompt:: bash

+    cd source_dir
+    pytest

 How to Contribute
 =================

 We welcome contributions via GitHub's pull request.
+Developers should review our :ref:`Contributing Guidelines <contribute>` before submitting their code.
 If you do not feel comfortable modifying the code, we also welcome feature requests and bug reports.

 .. _index_publications: